Introduction to British Archaeology

 Please use our subscription page to register your interest, and we will keep you updated on all relevant information and news about subjects you have chosen.

-Britain is steeped in history; from the footprints of our earliest hominid ancestors to the grand castles of Kings in the Middle Ages these islands are rich in their archaeological traces.
-This course is designed to provide an introductory outline of the archaeology of Britain from the earliest human occupation to the end of the later Middle Ages and to give you a sequence of the archaeological record which will stand you in good stead in the future if you are going on to do more archaeology module addressing specific themes and periods.
+Britain is steeped in history; from villas and roundhouses to the grand castles of Kings in the Middle Ages, these islands are rich in their archaeological traces.
+This course is designed to provide an introductory outline of the archaeology of Britain from the dawn of Roman Britain to the end of the later Middle Ages.
+It will provide you with a sequence of the archaeological record and will stand you in good stead in the future for further understanding the rich material culture and history of our isles.

 Week 1: Introduction: Archaeology in Britain

-Week 8: Anglo-Saxon Britain: Good deaths and bad deaths – the archers’ grave
+Week 5: Anglo-Saxon Britain: good deaths and bad deaths.

 Who is this course for?